bus

 Walk, train and bus to Chusonji Temple

-It's already past 2 PM, so you'll arrive at Murasakino Station around 4 PM.
+Since it's already past 2 PM, we'll arrive at Murasakino Station around 4 PM.

-At Murasakino Station, you can board the 4:40 PM train bound for Ichinoseki, arriving at Hiraizumi Station at 5:17 PM.
+At Murasakino Station, we can catch the 4:40 PM train bound for Ichinoseki, arriving at Hiraizumi Station at 5:17 PM.
+Although

-There are several bus routes that can take you to Chusonji Temple, but the one we'll use here is the Iwate Kotsu bus, the Ichinoseki Hiraizumi Line (Route 22).
+there are several bus routes that provide access to Chusonji Temple, we'll be using another Iwate Kotsu bus, the Ichinoseki-Hiraizumi Line (Route 22).

-We take the last bus bound for Sehara, which departs Hiraizumi Station at 5:45 PM, and in the story, we arrive at Chusonji at 5:50 PM (the timetable as of the time of writing this article lists it as 5:49 PM).
+We'll take the last bus bound for Sehara, departing Hiraizumi Station at 5:45 PM, and in the story, we arrive at Chusonji Temple at 5:50 PM (the timetable at the time of writing this article says 5:49 PM).

-already closed and in complete darkness Visiting hours at Chusonji Temple are until 5:00 PM from spring to autumn, and until 4:30 PM in winter.
+The visiting hours for Chusonji Temple are until 5pm from spring to autumn, and until 4:30pm in winter.

-In the story, it was explained that they were out of luck once they arrived at Hiraizumi Station, but since it was the middle of winter on this day (February 1st), they were already out of luck before they even got on the train at Murasakino Station.
+In the story, it was explained that they were out of luck when they arrived at Hiraizumi Station, but on this day (February 1st), it was definitely winter, so they were already out of luck before they even boarded the train at Murasakino Station.

-Please note that you will not be able to return unless you take the bus going in the opposite direction departing at 18:04 .
+Please note thatif you do not take the bus going in the opposite direction departing at 18:04, you will not be able to get back.

-The return bus is bound for Ichinoseki Station, and if you ride it to the last stop , you can board the Tohoku Shinkansen from Ichinoseki Station
+The return bus goes to Ichinoseki Station, and if you ride it to the last stop,take the Tohoku Shinkansen from Ichinoseki Station.

-Chusonji Temple is a Tendai Buddhist temple said to have been founded in 850 AD and is registered as a UNESCO World Heritage Site.
+Chūson-ji Temple is a Tendai sect temple said to have been founded in 850 AD and is a UNESCO World Heritage Site.

-It is known for its ties to the Oshu Fujiwara clan.
+It is known for its connection to the Ōshū Fujiwara clan.

-The famous "Golden Hall" is, as its name suggests, a gorgeous building covered in gold leaf.
+The famous "Konjiki-dō" (Golden Hall) is, as its name suggests, a magnificent building covered in gold leaf.

 Information <Chusonji Temple>